antoniogioiacom/antoniogioia.com/src/pages/protomaps-open-source-single-file-maps/post.md

 ## Use the maps on front-end

-We finally have our map files somewhere reachable via internet and we can use it to display a map on our website or apps.
-The most common javascript libraries are supported:
+We finally have our map files accessible via the internet and can use them to display maps on our websites or apps.
+The most common JavaScript libraries are supported:

 - [LeafletJs](https://leafletjs.com)
 - [Maplibre-GL](https://maplibre.org/maplibre-gl-js/docs)